 - 1. Intervene immediately.
-It is ok to get another adult to help. - 2.
+It is OK to get another adult to help. - 2.
 Separate the kids involved. - 3.
 Make sure everyone is safe. - 4.
-Meet any immediate medical or mental health needs. - 5.
+Meet any immediate medical needs. - 5.
 Stay calm.
 Reassure the kids involved, including bystanders. - 6.
 Model respectful behavior when you intervene.